Menu

 Deaf Author: Paula Pfeifer writes about HEARING LOSS

-In May 2013, I told Vogue Brazil Magazine about my 30-year history of progressive hearing loss.
-I had reached profound hearing loss and could hear almost nothing, not even with the help of the most modern hearing aids.
-I’m a deaf author of three books – you can find them on Amazon – and I lead the largest online community of people with hearing loss in Brazil and Latin America.
+In May 2013, I shared my 30-year journey with progressive hearing loss in Vogue Brazil.
+By that point, I had reached profound hearing loss—unable to hear almost anything, even with the latest hearing aids.
+I’m a deaf author of three books (you can find them on Amazon), and I lead the largest online community for people with hearing loss in Brazil and Latin America.

-In July of that year, I lectured in Campos do Jordão, and, at the end of the day, I went out to dinner with a group of speech therapists.
-My mother took a picture of me sleeping while sitting at the table – I couldn’t keep up with the conversations at all and gave up trying.
-When I saw that picture, I cried a lot.
-I was constantly exhausted and running away from social interactions, as well as isolating myself more and more.
-While helping people cope with their own hearing loss, I was being defeated by mine.
+That July, I was giving a talk in Campos do Jordão and went out to dinner afterward with some speech therapists.
+My mother took a photo of me sitting at the table, fast asleep.
+I couldn’t follow any of the conversations and had given up trying.
+When I saw the picture, I broke down in tears.
+I was constantly exhausted, isolating myself more and more.
+Despite helping others cope with their hearing loss, I was struggling to manage my own.

-On activation day, I received a message that changed the entire course of my life.
-An ENT doctor from Rio de Janeiro called Luciano Moreira wrote me on Facebook congratulating me on the CI surgery and saying that he was a fan of my writings.
-We met less than a month later, fell in love immediately, and spent a year travelling by plane to see each other.
-On 5/5/2014, exactly one year after our first kiss, we got married, and I moved, bag and baggage, to Rio de Janeiro.
+That same day, I received a message that would change my life.
+A doctor from Rio de Janeiro, Luciano Moreira, reached out on Facebook to congratulate me on my surgery and tell me he was a fan of my writing.
+Less than a month later, we met, fell in love, and began flying back and forth to see each other.
+On May 5, 2014, exactly one year after our first kiss, we got married, and I moved to Rio de Janeiro.

 In 2018, I won the Facebook Community Leadership Program for Latin America.
-There were more than 6500 entries from all over the world.
-I got access to a million-dollar fund to create and carry out a project on behalf of our online community, which today has around 20,500 members.
-We did events in Brazil called Conexões Sonoras (Audible Connections), a video campaign that told life stories of the most different people with hearing loss who can hear; we recognized and trained young leaders, and we made an online course for parents of children with hearing loss.
-The hashtag #surdosqueouvem has become a huge movement that has brought representativeness to millions of people.
-Recently, the WHO reported that there are 1.5 billion people with some degree of hearing loss in the world.
-That’s a lot of people, and unfortunately, that number is only going to grow in the coming years due to the general lack of knowledge of the global population about hearing health.
+Out of 6,500 entries from around the world, I received funding to create a project for our community, which now has over 20,500 members.
+We organized events called *Conexões Sonoras* (Audible Connections) and launched a video campaign sharing diverse stories of people with hearing loss.
+We also developed an online course for parents of children with hearing loss.
+The hashtag #surdosqueouvem (I Am Deaf But I Can Hear) became a movement, bringing representation to millions.
+According to the WHO, there are 1.5 billion people worldwide with some degree of hearing loss—and that number is only going to grow due to a general lack of knowledge about hearing health.

 ANY QUESTIONS?